uob-mu3e/daq_wiki/MuTrig sorting.md

 Issues:

 * PRBS decoder needs a very large ROM
-* Lapse correction might or might not require a 625 MHz counter (when does the MuTrig generate a frame)
+* Lapse correction
-* We need to get to a good frequency (i.e. 125 MHz, which implies a divide by 4)
+* We need to get to a good frequency (i.e. 125 MHz, which implies a divide by 5)

 Rough idea:

 * Use the fact that a hit takes 6 cycles (tiles) or three and a bit cycles (fibres) to arrive for a first multiplexer: 6 -> 1 for the tiles, 3 -> 1 for the fibres
 * In both cases that requires three PRBS decoders (or an adventurous scheme with partitioning or running the ROM at 375 MHz) - does that fit?
-* Then we somehow detect lapses and add that to decoded timestamp
+* Then we somehow detect lapses and add that to decoded timestamp (can be done with a 125 MHz/increment by 5 counter)
 * Then we divide the TS by 5
 * The we head into the sorter; much fewer input channels than for the pixels (three for both tiles and fibres), but much larger sorting depth.
 * More or less done...